 Another aspect of timing: Any time you can plant just before a light rain, letting the rain gently soak in around the roots and surrounding soil, do it.
 Because that, friends, is the dream.

-It's really important to water your seedlings before transplanting them.
-This encourages their roots and accompanying soil to stay intact through the transplanting process.
-It also ensures that their roots will grow quickly, exploring new soil and accessing new nutrients.
+It's really important to water your seedlings before transplanting them, encouraging their roots and accompanying soil to stay intact through the transplanting process.
+This also ensures that their roots will grow quickly, exploring new soil and accessing new nutrients.

 And yes, any water will do.

 We always water our seedlings, just before transplanting, with diluted fish emulsion.
 It's a boost of immediately available macro- and micro-nutrients to inspire optimal, balanced growth.
-Neptune's Harvest is our go-to for fish emulsion: Right here in the Northeast, they up-cycle the by-catch of the fishing industry for their products.
-They're great people.
-And their products are exceptional.
+Our plants love it for lunch and we love it for up-cycling the by-catch of the Northeast fishing industry.
+We share it with you here!

 Overhead watering helps strengthen young, tender stems.

 Fish emulsion itself is a brown, very concentrated liquid that you'll need to dilute to use.
 One ounce to one gallon is the proportion to apply.
 And know that, in this case, more is not more: more concentrated dilutions may 'burn' your plants and will be more likely to attract raccoons and other scavengers to your garden.
-At the proper dilution, only you will be attracted to the results.
+At the proper dilution, you'll have no unwelcome garden visitors and your plants will be gloriously healthy, ready to surround you with abundance.

 If compost or worm castings are more easily available for you than fish emulsion, by all means make a tea to water your seedlings just prior to transplanting.
 Your plants will dance about the difference.